Every Story Counts

 Clairemont Library for kids with working parents

-by Josephine Brinkman, about 1 month agoI will never forget my Clairemont Library on Clairemont Mesa Blvd.
+by Josephine Brinkman, 3 months agoI will never forget my Clairemont Library on Clairemont Mesa Blvd.
 I learned how to read there on the linoleum floor with my two older siblings who also babysat me and our younger brother.
 Pippi Longstocking, Mrs. Piggle Wiggle, Charlotte's Web, Little Women, to name a few.My parents worked long hours and the Library in Clairemont where we lived was a safe place to sit and read for hours.
 I will never forget the lovely ladies who worked there and where my love of reading and writing began.
 The library was the highlight of my childhood and before there...
 Continue reading

 -